infor-design/enterprise/src/components/typography/readme.md

 - `align-text-right` or `center-text` - Set text alignment to center.

 ## Usage

 ### Singular vs. Plural

 Aim to use the singular form when referring to a single object and plural when referring to a collection of objects.

 For example:

 - Navigation (menu) items are in plural form when referring to business objects (Sales Orders or Purchase Orders)
 - Headers (page titles, section titles, tab labels) are in plural form when containing a list or collection of objects (parts or orders) and singular form if they display a single business object (a part detail or order detail)

+### More details

 Find guidance for capitalization, date formats, and other UI copy in [UX Writing](https://design.infor.com/product/ux-writing/introduction).